 Village of Les Baux de Provence

 Below the chateau, the picturesque medieval village has a diverse architectural heritage.
 It’s a charming mix of narrow streets, gift and craft shops, restaurants and cosy cafés, all determined to delay you.
-You might think that with just 400 residents in the town its odd to have so many eateries, but Les Baux attracts around 1.5 million visitors a year, lured by its beauty, culture and history.
+You might think that with just 400 residents in the town it’s odd to have so many eateries.
+But Les Baux attracts around 2 million visitors a year, lured by its beauty, culture and history.

 Tip: There’s plenty of parking for a fee and the village can only be visited on foot, but arriving early is always a good idea.